bookofproofs/bookofproofs.github.io/_sources/history/19th-century/knott.md

 title: Knott, Cargill Gilston
 born: 1856
 died: 1922
-keywords: Cargill Knott, Edinburgh University, Applied Mathematics, Optimization, Calculus, Linear Programming, Quantitative Finance
+keywords: cargill knott,knott
-description: Cargill Knott pioneered the use of mathematics for optimization, calculus, linear programming and quantitative finance, leading to new models and algorithms to improve financial analysis and decision making.
+description: Cargill Knott became a Reader in Applied Mathematics at Edinburgh University.
+With Barclay and Fraser he was one of the writers who originally proposed the founding of the Edinburgh Mathematical Society.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---